INTERVIEW WITH NATE SIPE FROM PERT NEAR SANDSTONE

 I developed new writing methods that have proven fruitful in composing new songs for Pert Near since.

 NATE: That’s a hard question to answer.
 I always wanted a career where I could travel since I used to hitchhike and ride freight trains all over North America.
 Traveling with this band was that dream realized, annually crossing the country and now Europe as well.
-Not sure what I would’ve ended up doing that allowed for as much freedom and outlet for creativity.
+Not sure what I would’ve ended up doing that allowed for as much freedom and an outlet for creativity.

 English and creative writing was a solid direction in school that may have led me to become an English teacher or novelist.
 I also enjoyed working as a landscaper and handyman, which gave me days outside that I relished.
 Nature has always been a cathedral to me, and I would probably enjoy a quiet life in a small town, teaching, writing, and gardening.
 Imagining that while living in Los Angeles feels like such an extreme departure, and probably why it’s appealing.

 NATE: The Town Hall Stompers is a side project that I helped assemble.
-We are mostly a old-time square dance band.
-I look forward to any time were able to get together, which is rare these days.
+We are mostly an old-time square dance band.
+I look forward to any time we’re able to get together, which is rare these days.
 The Fiddle Heirs is another group that is still active, but also rare since it is comprised of all actively touring fiddlers.
 That group is as near to an orchestra as I’ve ever been in, and a sincere pleasure to make music with those folks.

 Before that, and aside from my various rock bands, I was in a folk trio that initially inspired me to learn mandolin and fiddle.
-The repertoire that I explored for that group was the basis for much of her Pert Near’s early repertoire.
+The repertoire that I explored for that group was the basis for much of Pert Near’s early repertoire.

 NATE: There are many players that I would love to sit down with to make some music.
 For instance, Dan Gellert is an amazing fiddle and banjo player from Ohio.
 He has a great bluesy style that really inspires me.

 Peter Ostroushko is a force in the Minnesota music scene who has inspired mandolinists and fiddlers all over the world from his time on A Prairie Home Companion.
-David Rawlings has become a my favorite of mine.
+David Rawlings has become my favorite of mine.
 I hope to get a chance to play with any of these guys.

-NATE: I think with this genre and our group especially, we are presenting music that is casual, accessible, and facilitates a community.
-None of us are putting on airs or trying to be different on stage then who we are as individuals.
+NATE: I think with this genre and our group especially, we are presenting music that is casual, accessible and facilitates a community.
+None of us are putting on airs or trying to be different on stage than who we are as individuals.
 Folk music, after all, is the people’s music, so the image I hope people get from us is that we are no different from our audience.

 NATE: The point for me in which I felt I arrived as a musician was when I quit my corporate job to work at a guitar shop and prioritized playing in my band.

-NATE: I practice daily anywhere from a half hour to five hours.
-This is often working on a new song to fit with lyrics, learning a tune, or wood shedding a melodic idea.
+NATE: I practice daily anywhere from a half-hour to five hours.
+This is often working on a new song to fit with lyrics, learning a tune, or woodshedding a melodic idea.
 I don’t spend much time running scales or practicing theory.

 The odd days I don’t practice is while we are on tour, or I am letting the fingers and arms recover from heavy playing.
-I used to spend hours practicing in the van while we were traveling down the road, but now leads to stiff hands at the gig that night.
+I used to spend hours practicing in the van while we were traveling down the road but now leads to stiff hands at the gig that night.

 NATE: Pert Near is an old-time inspired modern string band.
-We are informed by early styles of American roots, folk, blues and early country dance music.
+We are informed by the early styles of American roots, folk, blues, and early country dance music.
 Many of these strains can be heard on all of our records, as we keep a pretty eclectic repertoire of both traditional and original songs.

-In our original song writing, we use the older music as a sounding board for our individual compositions.
+In our original songwriting, we use the older music as a sounding board for our individual compositions.
 With four songwriters in the band we each have our own influences, but manage to meld our sound together pretty well, naturally, when we are playing them.
 Our signature sound, if we have one, comes from a very organic mix of our individual styles.

 NATE: Garrison Keillor‘s A Prairie Home Companion was a big influence on me hearing the music early on.
 Many ventures to the public library and finding folk music and string bands led to my deeper love of the music.

 NATE: There are so many Bluegrass festivals in America that I want to play.
 The Troubadour in Los Angeles is a venue I’m dying to play.
 I would also really love to take the band over to Japan.
-I know American cultures is embraced over there and I really just want to travel that country.
+I know American culture is embraced over there and I really just want to travel that country.

 NATE: We were approached in Colorado by the family that owns the festival grounds.
 The original idea was to curate a side stage at their larger country festival, but with our willingness and enthusiasm, the idea soon developed into a separate event.
-The campground and concert bowl area are really superb for a bluegrass festival and we knew the audience would agree.
+The campground and concert bowl area is really superb for a bluegrass festival and we knew the audience would agree.

-Working closely with the owners, we have curated the band selection, used our resources for booking and promoting, helped select vendors, orchestrated the family friendly atmosphere, and helped create the appeal we have found with other festivals around the country.
+Working closely with the owners, we have curated the band selection, used our resources for booking and promoting, helped select vendors, orchestrated the family-friendly atmosphere, and helped create the appeal we have found with other festivals around the country.
 Pert Near’s roll is still curating and co-producing the festival.
-We are thrilled with the response it has had, the growth it shows, and that it stands alongside most premier music events of this genre in the country.
+We are thrilled with the response it has had, the growth it shows, and that it stands alongside the most premier music events of this genre in the country.